 In a DBS procedure, electrodes are placed in targeted brain areas.
 Current placement is at the ventral capsule/ventral striatum (VC/VS).
-When in place, the electrodes are connected by wires under the skin to pulse generators (implantable neurostimulators) under the skin between the collarbones.
+When in place, the electrodes are connected by wires under the skin to pulse generators (implantable neurostimulators) under the skin, typically between the collarbones.

 A physician uses a hand-held wand and a small computer to control the pulse generator through the skin.
 It’s similar in principle to a heart pacemaker.

 Glutamate is our most abundant excitatory neurotransmitter.
-Abnormal levels of glutamate may be a factor in OCD.
+And abnormal levels of it may be a factor in OCD.

 It seems as though glutamate-targeting medications merit a look-see for the treatment of OCD.
-And researchers are doing clinical trials using FDA approved drugs for other medical conditions – Riluzole (Rilutek) and memantine (Namenda).
-N-acetylcysteine (NAC), an antioxidant available without prescription, also shows promise.
+And researchers are doing clinical trials using FDA approved drugs for other medical conditions.
+These include riluzole (Rilutek) and memantine (Namenda).